 SCHS is committed to the continuous evaluation and improvement of our educational programs.
-This continuing process allows the College and its programs to assess institutional and/or program effectiveness and quality.
+This continuing process allows SCHS and its programs to assess institutional and/or program effectiveness and quality.
+The College has implemented a Program Effectiveness Plan (PEP) which assists in review of program curriculum, retention, graduation and placement rates for each program, student learning outcomes and student satisfaction with the College and its programs.
 A vital part of that effort is the component dealing with student learning outcomes and satisfaction.
 During the time students are enrolled at SCHS and later, as alumni, they will be asked to participate in various activities designed to determine how well the programs are meeting their stated purposes.
-For more information regarding Institutional/Program effectiveness and/or accreditation, please contact the Director of Enrollment Management.
+For more information regarding Institutional/Program effectiveness and/or accreditation, please contact the Director of Student Services.

-Academic Policies & College Services
+Academic Policies and College Services